IceHe/lib/snips/books/designing-data-intensive-applications.md

 - One approach for achieving eventual convergence is to declare that **each replica need only store the most "recent" value and allow "older" values to be overwritten and discarded**.
     - _Then, as long as we have some way of unambiguously determining which write is more "recent", and every write is eventually copied to every replica, the replicas will eventually converge to the same value._
-- As indicated by the quotes around “recent,” this idea is actually quite misleading.
+- As indicated by the quotes around "recent," this idea is actually quite misleading.
     - We say the writes are concurrent, so their order is undefined.
     - We can **attach a timestamp to each write**, pick the biggest timestamp as the most "recent," and discard any writes with an earlier timestamp.
     - This conflict resolution algorithm, called **last write wins (LWW)**.